 Style 9.
 Mid Century Modern runner

-This is yet another example from Runrug but I can’t help it!
+This is yet another example of modern style runner from Wayfair.
 I love the dark colors and the bordering patterns.

 Style 10.
 Eclectic and fun stair runner

 If you are going for an eclectic style, finding a pattern that is busy yet purposeful is the way to go.
-This example from Rejuvenation has muted tones that can be built off of, but the pattern is a statement of its own!
+This example from (affiliate) Rejuvenation has muted tones that can be built off of, but the pattern is a statement of its own!

 Style 12.
 Contemporary stair runner